seandmurray/prose_promise/README.md

 A promise utility.
 Make writing node easier, prettier and less error prone.
 Writes and reads more like prose.

+## Synopsis

-Run a bunch of promises in sequence with the option of stopping based on the results of a previous promise.
+sequence: Run a bunch of promises in sequence with the option of stopping based on the results of a previous promise.

 ## Usage